 I know we exist because God is, but my spirit contemplates another truth; we exist because God loves us, and because God loves us, we live and move and have our being in him.
 God has continued to create since the beginning of time, and in Christ, everything exists and holds together.
-The moment God ceases creating and sustaining everything, we would cease to exist.
+We would cease to exist when God ceases creating and sustaining everything.
 Our very person and life are bonded together by the sustaining love of God.
 (You are Never Alone for I am Always with You)

 Although living in an imperfect world, some of us can see beyond the shallow places.
 There are moments we see God in the face of a child or a beautiful sunset.
 Today we see a glimpse of God in the selfless workers providing care during the crisis.
 May we, at this moment, fathom God the Father and Mother’s love for us, sustaining us through Christ.
 May we trust the One who has an eternal plan for our life, supporting us with hope and encouragement through the emotional trauma and upheaval we feel.